Ulmus × hollandica 'Etrusca': Description

 The Kew specimen was a small tree with ascending branches.
-Herbarium specimens show oval or near orbicular leaves (the latter with an abrupt, longish tip, without tapering), and a short petiole (see 'External links').
+Herbarium specimens show oval or near orbicular leaves (the latter with an abrupt, longish tip, without tapering), and a short petiole.

 Etymology

 The tree was possibly named for its resemblance to Tuscan cypress.
 Melville photographed a mature, roughly conical elm at Bulby, Lincolnshire, labelling the photograph U. glabra × U. plotii [:U.minor 'Plotii'], but the tree is otherwise unconnected with 'Etrusca'.

 Cultivation

 It is not known whether 'Etrusca' remains in cultivation.